Best 5 Analytics Software To Optimize Your Website

 As you can see, heatmaps are very useful for website optimization.
 We recommend that you try all the tools listed and use them regularly.

-Session replay resembles heatmaps.
-It shows how visitors to your webshop interact with it.
+Session replay resembles heatmap is a type of analytics software that shows how visitors to your webshop interact with it.

 It displays what visitors are watching, clicking, and how long they spend on each piece of information.
 As you can see, this information is crucial, especially if your goal is to improve your website’s UX or structure.